ldijkman/randomnerd_esp32_wifi_manager/README.md

 i think it is better NOT to post problems to Rui's & Sara's RandomNerd Tutorials Page

-My version CQ Electra is SO Different, They will think you are Nuts, Crazy, Talking NonSense.
+My version CQ Electra is SO Different, They Rui & Sara will think you are Nuts, Crazy, Talking NonSense.
 AbraCaDabra ;-)

 Use https://github.com/ldijkman/randomnerd_esp32_wifi_manager/discussions